 An example of one such ‘technology’ is Social Recognition.
 It combines the best features of social media with the ability to give meaningful recognition linked to company core values.
-This data is consolidated to monitor employee engagement levels, and can be used to drive company culture and values.
+This data is consolidated to monitor employee engagement levels and can be used to drive company culture and values.

 ROI of employee recognition

-Senior management expect to be able to measure whether a change they make to a process benefits the organisation.
+Senior management expects to be able to measure whether a change they make to a process benefits the organisation.
 They may apply the same logic to employee recognition.
 If HR wishes to implement recognition – especially social recognition, they need to prepare a solid business case to put before senior management.
 A social recognition solution, which provides solid ROI measurements when paired with data on employee turnover and absenteeism, can make such a case.